sergeigribanov/bbggLimits2018/README.md

-# Instuctions how to run
+# How to run the code for limits extraction

 * Get combine tools: